Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/2-Addresses-slides.md

 For the Math peoples, what is a secret key?<!-- .element: class="fragment" data-fragment-index="0" -->

+Mathematically, the secret key is usually an element of some huge finite field. <!-- .element: class="fragment" data-fragment-index="1" -->

-The secret key is a scalar value from the scalar field of the base field from which an elliptic curve is defined over.
-Not a phrase! <!-- .element: class="fragment" data-fragment-index="1" -->
+In common asymmetric cryptographic systems, it is an element of the scalar field of an elliptic curve. <!-- .element: class="fragment" data-fragment-index="2" -->

+In that regard, it not just a phrase! <!-- .element: class="fragment" data-fragment-index="3" -->

-BIP39 applies 2,048 rounds of the SHA-512 hash function<br /> to the mnemonic to derive a 64 byte key.<!-- .element: class="fragment" data-fragment-index="2" -->
+BIP39 applies 2,048 rounds of the SHA-512 hash function<br /> to the mnemonic to derive a 64 byte key.<!-- .element: class="fragment" data-fragment-index="4" -->

 ---